-Applications may be approved for individuals who have received 60 months of WV WORKS but who meet the criteria outlined in item a, above.
+The Worker may approve applications for individuals who have received 60 months of WV WORKS but who meet the criteria outlined in item a, above.
 The Worker must notify the Extension Committee of the approval and send a completed extension form for its review.

 As in any extension, the Worker must monitor compliance and close the case when the client is no longer following a plan or when the situation has been resolved and domestic violence is no longer an issue.
+The Worker must notify the 60-Month Committee when the extension of benefits ends.